 Just think for a moment: If time continues to tick away after all matter is sucked into a black hole, then the universe has a chance to recycle—to start over.
 This defies the idea of an absolute end.
 Hence, the paradox.

 Our comprehension of endless space and time is limited due to our inability to imagine a universe without time.

 Our Limited Comprehension of Space and Time

-Taking that into consideration, we might assume that there is more to it -- more to the universe, more to life, more to the laws of physics.
+Considering that, we might assume there is more to it—more to the universe, more to life, more to the laws of physics.